EsotericSoftware/oauth/README.md

 code=usersAuthorizationCode&redirect_uri=yourRedirectURL&client_id=yourClientID&client_secret=yourClientSecret&grant_type=authorization_code
 ```

-As you can see, obtaining the access token requires your client secret, which ensures only your app can approve access.
+Obtaining the access token requires your client secret which is only accessible to your web service, ensuring only your app can approve access.
 Your web service ensures the client secret is not leaked and only gives an access token to users it has authenticated.

 ## Utilities